Long Trieu

 The only Cantonese restaurant in Ho Chi Minh City to hold a Michelin star, Long Trieu sits on the Nguyễn Huệ and Đồng Khởi corridor and has retained its recognition across consecutive guides (2024 and 2025).
 La Liste placed it at 75 points in its 2025 rankings.
 The ₫₫₫₫ price tier positions it among the city's most formal Chinese dining rooms.

 Cantonese cooking, at its serious end, does not travel light.
 The tradition demands precision roasting, careful stock work, and a kitchen culture that takes technical discipline more seriously than novelty.
 That kind of cooking has a long but quiet history in Ho Chi Minh City, where the Cholon district has sustained Chinese culinary communities for generations, long before any international guide took notice.
-Long Trieu, addressed across the Nguyễn Huệ and Đồng Khởi stretch of District 1, represents where that tradition has arrived in its most formally recognised form: a consecutive Michelin star in 2024 and 2025, and a placement of 75 points on the La Liste Leading Restaurants ranking for 2025.
+Long Trieu, at the Nguyễn Huệ and Đồng Khởi intersection in District 1, is a Michelin-starred Cantonese restaurant.

 Cantonese in Ho Chi Minh City: The Competitive Context